MarkAnderson166/Cosc320_Group_Project/Assessment Documents/Assessment 3 - Final Project Report/Final Project Report.md

   If the call had been made early to focus only on bcomp and nursing, the entire development process would have been far simpler.
 As it stands B.A degrees are only partially working despite a tremendous amount of time being spent just entering unit data, and bsc degrees don't work at all.
 For a prototype, I consider this a large waste of time.

 - Breaking up the code
   Coupled with taking an OOP approach, breaking up large and/or complicated files would have simplified development as the project grew. for eg: taking all of the colouring out of the main .css and taking the GUI-only functions and dragula library API stuff out of the main .js.
+More modular code would be easier to maintain over time.

 - At least glance at the final assesment before the final week, just in case keeping a diary or records is required.....

+- Having weekly meetings helped ensure the project was moving forward and kept everyone together
+- Working with a client can lead to unexpected outcomes (we were expecting the data to be given to us in a certain manner based on our initial client meeting but then received something completely different
+- Working across different timezones are both a blessing and curse: harder to schedule meetings but less likely to have merge conflicts
+- Having different strengths/programming styles can make working on the same code more challenging.
+This is probably why places like Google and others have code style guides